MohamedAymanMohamedIbrahimEl-Adawy/flutter_structure/CI_CD_Documentation.md

 ### Step 4: Store the Private Key as a GitHub Secret

+In your local macos machine run the following:

 ```bash
 base64 -i ~/.ssh/fastlane-match-deploy | tr -d '\\n' | pbcopy
 ```